rusnuker/winapi_undocumented/shell32_RunFileDlg.md

 		0, // Default directory or something
 		L"uhhhhh what", // title
-		L"press something and ok to run", // text RFF_NODEFAULT // No recent command selected
+		L"press something and ok to run", // text RFF_NODEFAULT | RFF_NOBROWSE // No recent command selected and no Browse button.
 	);
 }
 ```

 ## Return value
 It is normal integer; 0 on success and non-zero on error.
-No idea if GetLastError() will work.